boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

   in the ipv6ExtensionHeadersFull IE while bit 255 corresponds to the most-significant bit of the IE.
   In doing so, few octets will be needed to encode common IPv6 extension headers when observed in a Flow.

-: The "No Next Header" (59) value is used if there is no upper-layer header in an IPv6 packet.
+: The "No Next Header" (59) value {{Section 4.7 of !RFC8200}} is used if there is no upper-layer header in an IPv6 packet.
   Even if the value is not considered as an extension header as such, the corresponding bit is set in the ipv6ExtensionHeadersFull IE whenever that value is encountered in the Flow.

 : Several extension header chains may be observed in a Flow.
 These extension headers MAY be aggregated in one single ipv6ExtensionHeadersFull Information Element or be exported in separate ipv6ExtensionHeadersFull IEs, one for each extension header chain.

-: This Information Element SHOULD NOT be exported if ipv6ExtensionHeaderCount Information Element is also present.

 Abstract Data Type:
 : unsigned256